-You can claim a PSB rebate at the applicable rates of the GST/HST paid or payable on your eligible purchases and expenses for which you cannot claim ITCs including:
+You can claim a public service bodies' rebate at the applicable rates of the GST/HST paid or payable on your eligible purchases and expenses for which you cannot claim input tax credits or any other rebate, refund or remission including:

-- general operating and overhead expenses such as rent, utilities, and administration expenses; - most allowances and reimbursements you paid to employees and volunteers engaged in activities for the charity; - supplies you bought to produce finished goods to sell, and merchandise you bought to sell at fund-raising events; and - capital property such as buildings, equipment, vehicles, machinery, office furniture, computers, and photocopiers you use to carry on your activities.
-However, you cannot claim the rebate when you change the use of capital property from more than 50% in commercial activities to 50% or less in commercial activities (see "Changing the use to 50% or less in commercial activities" on page 23).
+- general operating and overhead expenses such as rent, utilities, and administration expenses; - most allowances and reimbursements you paid to employees and volunteers engaged in activities for the charity; - property and services used, consumed, or supplied in your exempt activities; and - capital property such as buildings, equipment, vehicles, machinery, office furniture, computers, and photocopiers you use to carry on your activities.
+However, you cannot claim the rebate when you change the use of capital property from more than 50% in commercial activities to 50% or less in commercial activities.
+For more information, see "Changing the use to 50% or less in commercial activities," on page 26.